Angelo Mangiarotti

 Angelo Mangiarotti (26 February 1921 – 2 July 2012) was an Italian architect and industrial designer.
 His designs were mostly for industrial buildings and railway stations.
-In 1994 he received the Compasso d'Oro award of the Associazione per il Disegno Industriale for his lifetime of achievement.
+In 1994, he received the Compasso d'Oro award of the Associazione per il Disegno Industriale for his lifetime of achievement.

 Life and work

-Mangiarotti was born in Milan in 1921.
+Mangiarotti was born in 1921, in Milan.
 He studied architecture at the Politecnico di Milano, graduating in 1948.

-In 1953 he was a visiting professor at the Design Institute of the Illinois Institute of Technology.
+In 1953, he was a visiting professor at the Design Institute of the Illinois Institute of Technology.
 While in Chicago he came into contact with Frank Lloyd Wright, Walter Gropius, Ludwig Mies van der Rohe and Konrad Wachsmann.

-From 1955 to 1960 he had an architectural and design studio in Milan in partnership with Bruno Morassutti, and in 1965 was among the founding members of the Associazione per il Disegno Industriale.
+From 1955 to 1960, he had an architectural and design studio in Milan in partnership with Bruno Morassutti, and in 1965 was among the founding members of the Associazione per il Disegno Industriale.
 He held a number of teaching positions, many of them outside Italy.
 In 1989 he established an architectural practice in Tokyo.

-In 1994 he received the Compasso d'Oro award of the Associazione per il Disegno Industriale for his lifetime of achievement.
+In 1994, he received the Compasso d'Oro award of the Associazione per il Disegno Industriale for his lifetime of achievement.

-He died in Milan on 2 July 2012.
+He died on 2 July 2012, aged 90 or 91, in Milan.

 Work

 His architectural work included many industrial buildings, among them projects in Padova in 1959, in Marcianise and in Mestre in 1962, in Monza in 1964, and in Cinisello Balsamo in 1973.
 He also designed a number of railway stations, among them the Milano Certosa and Milano Rogoredo for the Ferrovie dello Stato between 1982 and 1988, and the Porta Venezia and Repubblica stations on the Passante Ferroviario di Milano between 1983 and 1996.
 Among his other projects were the offices and exhibition space for Snaidero in Majano in Friuli-Venezia Giulia in 1978, and the exhibition centre for the Internazionale Marmi e Macchine – the organisation behind the Fiera Internazionale Marmi e Macchine di Carrara trade fair – in 1992 and 1993.

+Among Mangiarotti’s most prominent industrial design objects are the Lesbo and Saffo Murano lamps for Artemide in 1966, as well as the Giogali chandeliers for Vistosi in 1967.
+Further acclaimed designs are his Carrara marble and stone tables relying on gravity joints: Eros, 1971; Incas, 1978; Asolo, 1981.
+Mangiarotti’s 1980 silver vases and decanters are part of MoMA’s collection.